TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 After clicking on “Create a Project” you will be asked to enter some set up information.
 Follow the instructions below:

 Step 1: Enter the name for your project and accept the terms if you agree to them.
 Click “Continue”.</br>
 Step 2: In the next step you can choose to accept or decline Google Analytics.
 We recommend that you disable it, as it doesn’t provide any functionality for the application.
 The service provides analytics about your application, like its usage and advertising metrics.
-If you want to find out more about Google Analytics, you click the following link: https://www.youtube.com/watch?v=8iZpH7O6zXo&ab_channel=Firebase
+If you want to find out more about Google Analytics, click the following link: https://www.youtube.com/watch?v=8iZpH7O6zXo&ab_channel=Firebase

 Now you have started a Firebase Project.
 Don’t close the browser just yet though, we still require this page for the next steps in set up.